 “We probably thought of the idea before it even became a trend and it’s actually come out and become more of a thing now.

 “When we get clients in here they say they like the feel and vibe of the shop and that it’s more like a Melbourne feel.”

-“We want them to actually enjoy their time in here and receive good customer service all round.”
+“We want them to actually enjoy their time in here and receive good customer service all round,” she said.

-Short Black and Sides has joined a growing number of Perth barbers doubling as cafés, with Perth CBD-based Uncle Joe’s, and the Milk Barber in Hillarys, having been in operation for the past two years.
+Perth CBD-based Uncle Joe’s, and The Milk Barber in Hillarys, have both been running a joint barber and barista service for the past two years.

 “We’re in the CBD and get a lot of workers so people are not on holidays,” Ms Veletta said.